 If you are a newly certified personal trainer, your first task should be actually writing some personal training programs for your future clients.
 In the below video, I take you through the process of actually writing two personal training programs: a strength program and a conditioning program.
 Then we’ll analyze the program together as we focus on correcting the 8 key mistakes that new personal trainers make in their programs.
+If your client experiences nausea after working out, Salubrius Vita has some great tips for you.

 Your Program Starts with Your Structure